 Professional Certification – Foundation corresponds to shorter courses (of a minimum 16 learning units) that focus on the theory of BIM.
 Such courses often have a low competency threshold to appeal to the broadest possible audience and establish a minimum BIM knowledge.

 Professional Certification – Practitioner encompasses a more comprehensive approach is aligned with ISO 17024*.
-The Practitioner level corresponds training aimed t a much higher competency threshold, where applicants are challenged to apply their knowledge in a project environment.
+The Practitioner level corresponds training aimed at a much higher competency threshold, where applicants are challenged to apply their knowledge in a project environment.

 * ISO 17024: Conformity assessment — General requirements for bodies operating certification of persons

 The Foundation level is divided into specific learning curricula.
 Each curriculum can be thought of as a separate course.
-There are currently eight curricula planned.
+There are currently nine curricula planned.
 The Basic curriculum, is the foundation from which all other curricula are based.

 Learning Outcome Framework (LOF)